Alessandro201/ADB_Puller/README.md

 ```

 ### Skip files
 If you want to skip some items you can supply them in a file with `--skip-from-file` flag.
-Conveniently, `adb_puller.py` saves in `done.txt` every file it pulls so you can, for example, pull some files in a folder and stop the process, then redo it in another folder and skip the files already pulled.
+Conveniently, `adb_puller.py` saves in `done.txt` every file it pulls, so you can, for example, pull some files in a folder and stop the process, then redo it in another folder and skip the files already pulled.
 If you just want to skip some files you can use the `--skip` flag: </br>
 `python ./adb_puller.py -s '/sdcard/DCIM' -d 'home/abc' --skip-from-file 'to_skip.txt' --skip '/sdcard/DCIM/to_skip.jpg' `

 The command above will skip `/sdcard/DCIM/to_skip.jpg` and all items contained inside `to_skip.txt`.